Remote Work Frequently Asked Questions

 The commuting area is the geographic area that usually constitutes one area for employment purposes.
 It includes any population center (or two or more neighboring ones) and the surrounding localities in which people live and can reasonably be expected to travel back and forth daily to the agency worksite.
 The local commuting area will be defined by the locality pay area of the Agency physical worksite that requires the employee’s onsite presence.

-A local remote employee will be entitled to reimbursement for travel to the agency’s physical worksite upon request if the agency has requested the employees to travel to the worksite and the employee is required to travel more than 50 miles each way.
+A remote employee will be entitled to reimbursement for travel to the agency’s physical worksite upon request if the agency has requested the employees to travel to the worksite and the employee is required to travel more than 50 miles each way.

 Can a remote worker have more than one approved alternative worksite?